The Bankrate promise

 - Lower lifetime interest charges: Those smaller monthly payments add up to significant savings in the long run.
 In that $400,000 home example, a 20 percent down payment would save more than $78,000 over the course of a 30-year mortgage.

 - Potentially better terms: Lenders like to see larger down payments.
 By putting more of your own money into the transaction, you’re borrowing less of theirs, which can put you in the running for the lowest rates possible.

 - Ability to skip PMI: If your down payment is 20 percent on a conventional loan, you won’t have to deal with the additional monthly fee of mortgage insurance.

-Drawbacks of a large down payment
+Cons of a bigger down payment

 - The need for more time to save: You might be tempted to keep saving up money to make a bigger down payment, but that strategy can backfire.
 While you’re trying to cut every expense, home prices might still be rising at a pace you can’t keep up with.
-Think about the housing market over the past two years: What added up to a 20 percent down payment on a typical home in early 2020 is a much smaller percentage today in many markets due to record-high home prices.

 |Home price||Down payment||Monthly principal and interest||Monthly PMI||Total monthly payment|

 Note this example doesn’t account for the interest rate savings you’d likely see if you were to make a larger down payment.
 With 20 percent down, for example, you might pay a lower rate compared to the rate you’d get with 10 percent down.

 Keep this in mind, as well: There is a trade-off between your down payment and credit rating.
 Bigger down payments can offset (to some extent) a lower credit score; higher credit scores can offset (to some extent) a lower down payment.
 It’s a balancing act.